cfurrow/phaser-wave-example/README.md

 2. `npm install -g http-server` if you have not already
 3. `http-server -p 5000`
 4. Open your browser to [localhost:5000](http://localhost:5000)

+## Keyboard Shortcuts
+- Press 'Spacebar' to show the physics bodies
+- Press 'D' to show the wave position info and FPS